 - Leaving behind family and friends

-- Leaving behind property and assets one can’t take along
+- Leaving behind property and assets the character can’t take along

 - Being forced to let go of mementos and special items